Adopting in NZ

 Once you’ve decided to adopt, complete the application form, giving basic information about yourself.
 You’ll need to:

-- provide the names of two referees
+• provide the names of 2 referees

-- provide medical information from your doctor
+• provide medical information from your doctor

-- give permission for us to do a police check and a check of our care and protection database.
+• give permission for us to do a police check and a check of our care and protection database.

-It's important that you have no history of criminal offences that might affect the safety of a child.
+It's important that you have no history of criminal offences that might affect the safety of a tamaiti.
 You can ask your adoption social worker about any health issues or offences that may affect your application.

 Education and preparation programme

 Once we've received your application, we’ll invite you to an adoption education and preparation programme.
-You’ll get a more in-depth understanding about adoption, and what it will mean to you and your family or whānau.
+You’ll get a more in-depth understanding about adoption, and what it will mean to you and your whānau.
 This is also a chance for you to ask questions.

 Approval process — assessment interviews